craftercms/docs/source/reference/project-tools/studio/user-interface-configuration.rst

 |

 where ALLOWED ROLE is a role defined in Studio that is allowed to access the widget.
-See :ref:`newIa-roles-and-permissions` for a list of default roles in Crafter Studio
+See :ref:`roles-and-permissions` for a list of default roles in Crafter Studio

 Let's take a look at an example in the configuration where access to the ``Project Tools`` widget is limited to users with the roles ``admin`` and ``developer``.